What is the Windshield Wiper Blade all about?

 Have your wiper blades inspected and changed every year.
 The best time for this is right after summer, before the rainy season arrives.

-What common symptoms indicate you may need to replace the windshield wiper blade(s)?
+What common symptoms indicate you may need to replace the Windshield Wiper Blade?

 - Screechy or scraping sound when blades are operating.